 Step 2: Chop onion and sauté in a saucepan over medium heat with ½ cup of vegetable stock until soft.

-Step 3: In a blender combine 1 cup of almond milk, sautéd onions and vegetable stock, 2 cloves of minced garlic, ground cashews, nutritional yeast, salt, and black pepper.
+Step 3: In a blender, combine 1 cup of almond milk, sautéd onions, two cloves of minced garlic, drained cashews, nutritional yeast, salt, and black pepper.
 Pulse until thoroughly combined and smooth.

-Step 5: Pour over your favorite plant-based vegan pasta and enjoy!
+Step 5: Pour over your favorite pasta and enjoy!

 ❓ FAQS

-If your no cream alfredo sauce is a little runny, you can add some more nutritional yeast or cornstarch to your sauce to help thicken it up.
-You can also use arrowroot powder or almond flour.
+If your vegan alfredo sauce is a little runny, add some more nutritional yeast or cornstarch to your sauce to help thicken it up.
+You can also use arrowroot powder or almond flour to help thicken the sauce.

-Yes, you can freeze this no-cream sauce.
+Yes, you can freeze this sauce.
 See my suggestions below about using a freezer-safe container.

-This recipe calls for cashews in place of heavy cream and milk.
+This recipe calls for cashews in place of milk and heavy cream.
 Along with some almond milk to create a creamy finish.
-If you still eat dairy you can use a combination of whole milk with some butter, and parmesan cheese for an indulgent finish.
+You can use unsweetened dairy-free milk, such as soy or coconut milk.

 Yes!
-You can soak the cashews for a minimum of 6 hours in warm water.
+You can soak the cashews in warm water for at least 6 hours to soften them.

 👩🍳 Serving Suggestions